What is Spousal Support and Alimony?

 Spousal support and alimony are important factors in divorce cases.
 This is due to both parties having financial needs.
 Financial support takes two forms: temporary spousal support and alimony.
 Temporary spousal support occurs during the divorce proceedings.
 The payments stop when the divorce is over.
 Alimony payments, if any, are payments from one ex-spouse to the other after the divorce concludes.

-In Nevada there are no laws or strict formulas for spousal support and alimony.
+In Nevada there are no laws or strict formulas for either support form.
 This means the family court judge has a wide range of options.
-Our Las Vegas alimony attorneys have decades of experience representing both husbands and wives in temporary spousal support and alimony.

 Temporary Spousal Support